jhancock532/Everyday/README.md

  - **My code quality isn't beautiful, but I can make it better.** I know what good code looks like, but I'm not consistently writing to that standard, often due to being in a rush to get the project done / lack of effort.
 This isn't an acceptable excuse - it is much better to code slowly and create a small project to build on and reuse later, than do a one off large project that nobody cares about.
  - **I'm spending too much time on these projects.** Next week I'll limit myself to one hour only per day.
 If I can't do a quick project, then I won't be able to sustain doing projects when I'm busier.
 I'm being too ambitious at the moment.
  - **I should learn the theory behind how to write good comments.** I'm sure I've seen an internet article or two about this, time to read a few and practice better commentary.
 This can be my project for day 8.
- - **Twitter is better than YouTube, don't spend too long on it though.** Through converting from YouTube to Twitter I'm discovering tonnes of cool resources.
+ - **Twitter is better than YouTube, don't spend too long on it though.** Through converting from YouTube to Twitter I'm discovering tons of cool resources.
 I like being able to support other people doing their everday projects, and there is plenty of inspiration to take from.
 The bigger the network of everyday folks that I can connect with, the better.
  - **Enough Bootstrap, jQuery is too easy.** Four of my projects have been based on Bootstrap, three of which with heavy jQuery use to make them interactive.
 Having a few demo sites like this which show I have basic knowledge of how to use Bootstrap/jQuery is useful.
 I'm ready to move on, I know these frameworks well enough now.
  - **The project I'm most proud of...** is the largest empty square pen.
 Visualising this algorithm looks super cool, and I got to learn some nice theory while implementing it.
 I'm definitely doing more algorithms focused pens.
  - **The project I'm least proud of...** is the first atomic design & german grammar tables pen.
 I wasn't able to implement DRY code, and used a lot of Bootstrap for my atomic and molecular components, so it doesn't really count.
 The result doesn't look good, and a German grammar teacher on Twitter saw it and helpfully pointed out that I'd been learning my tables the wrong way for three years.

 ## Day 7 - Beyond Duality - Generative Art
 Click in the center of the circle to go beyond duality.
 The stamps represent peace & diligence.